juniusvariant/aricos-cashpickup-remittance/source/index.html.md

 ## Start Testing!

 You may test our APIs by sending requests in the development environment--You will automatically get IDR balances in your development account balance for testing.
-Requests made in the development environment will not hit the banking networks and will not cost you anything.
+Requests made in the development environment will not hit the agent networks and will not cost you anything.

 ## Postman Collection